nmfs-opensci/NOAAHackDays/setup.md

 title: Prerequisites
 ---

-## Before the Workshop, you will need the following:

 ### 1. Earthdata Login Account

-An Earthdata Login account is required to access data, as well as discover restricted data, from the NASA Earthdata system.
-Thus, to access NASA data, you need Earthdata Login.
-Please visit https://urs.earthdata.nasa.gov to register and manage your Earthdata Login account.
-This account is free to create and only takes a moment to set up.
-Please remember your username and password!
+For content that uses the NASA [Earthdata](https://www.earthdata.nasa.gov/) repository, you will need an Earthdata Login account.
+Please visit [https://urs.earthdata.nasa.gov](https://urs.earthdata.nasa.gov) to register and manage your Earthdata Login account.
+This account is free to create.
+Please jot down your username and password, as you need to enter it in the tutorials.

 ### 2. GitHub Account

-A GitHub account is required to gain access to the JupyterHub.
+A GitHub account is required to gain access to the JupyterHub and to clone the tutorials used in the Hackhours.

-### 3. Laptop or tablet
+### 3. When done, please stop the JupyterHub

-Participation in the exercises requires a laptop or tablet.
-Yes, a tablet works too!

-## Stop your Jupyter Hub and save work

 If you are in Jupyter lab in the browser: